JHU-PL-Lab/www-fpse/assignments/project.md

 >
 >To get the Web frontend to work, we need Dream and Lwt, and for the OCaml backend, we will only use Core because the Rubik's Cube library will be from scratch.
 We might use OCamlGraph in case we choose some graph search method to solve parts of the cube.

-This submission will count for very little; its purpose is just to get your group off the ground, and to give us some direction in who to assign as your group advisor.
+This submission will count for very little; its purpose is just to get your group off the ground, and to give us some direction on who to assign as your group advisor.

 After this submission, you will have lab days to have designated time to work together and discuss with your advisor.